 Rodgers was a rangy, graceful athlete at 6’3” and 190 pounds.
-In 1956 old-timer Hans Lobert said, “He reminds me more of Marty Marion than any player I ever saw.”
-A year later, “Old Reliable” Tommy Henrich seconded this comparison, noting that Rodgers could go deep into the hole and make plays with his strong arm.
-In his earliest pro days, André’s nemesis was the curveball – the weapon he had never seen made him jump out of the batter’s box.
-Thus he sometimes took fastballs in order to practice hitting breaking stuff.
+In 1956 old-timer Hans Lobert said, “He reminds me more of Marty Marion than any player I ever saw.”2 A year later, “Old Reliable” Tommy Henrich seconded this comparison, noting that Rodgers could go deep into the hole and make plays with his strong arm.3 In his earliest pro days, André’s nemesis was the curveball – the weapon he had never seen made him jump out of the batter’s box.
+Thus he sometimes took fastballs in order to practice hitting breaking stuff.4

 Kenneth André Ian Rodgers was born on December 2, 1934, in Nassau, the capital of the Bahamas.
-He was the eldest of seven children born to Arnold Percival Rodgers, a modestly paid civil servant, and Carmencita Theresa Baillou.
+He was the eldest of seven children born to Arnold Percival Rodgers, a modestly paid civil servant,7 and Carmencita Theresa Baillou.
 His mother began calling the lad by his first middle name when he was young.
 According to his daughter Gina, he was finicky about using the accent over the ‘e’.

 André’s best friend in life was Tony Curry, the second big-leaguer from the Bahamas, who was three years younger.
 Their families lived just around the corner from each other in Nassau.
 As children, young Tony and André awoke each other every morning and started the day with a swim in the ocean before going to church, which they attended daily.
 They and their brothers were also choirboys at St Mary’s the Virgin Church.